sjbrown/1kfa/mod_guide_gm.md

       GM's collection of Shadow Points
     * Trigger the GM Move Deck (which may increment the skull progress bar)

-When there are multiple ✔ progress bars, the GM chooses how to assign the tokens based on the intent and narrative outcome of the Player Move.

 Thus, as the scene plays out, the progress bars gradually fill.
 The scene ends when either the scene's primary progress bar or the skull progress bar are completed.